underlay/specs/http_api.md

 Like all REST services, package servers implicitly distinguish between abstract _resources_ and concrete _representations_.
 A resource is a conceptual target identified by a URL; a representation of a resource is a physical materialization in some known format of a version of that resource at a point in time.
 The REST API interfaces between the two, resolving requests for resources into concrete representations.

-Abstractly, an assertion is a set of graphs of relations between entities; concretely they are represented as either [N-Quads](https://www.w3.org/TR/n-quads/) files or [JSON-LD](https://www.w3.org/TR/json-ld11) documents.
-Similarly, a package is a resource that contains other resources.
-Package representations also use RDF; however, unlike an assertion, whose representation is an entire RDF dataset, a package representation is a specific blank node (called the _package subject_) within an RDF dataset (containing triples that describe the package metadata and contents using this package subject).

-Representing a package subject is challenging because RDF blank nodes are anonymous by design.
-Package servers solve this by leveraging the [Universal Dataset Normalization Algorithm](https://json-ld.github.io/normalization/spec/) (URDNA2015) published by the [W3C Credentials Community Group](https://www.w3.org/community/credentials/), which serializes an abstract RDF dataset to a normalized N-Quads representation.
-The normalized result is canonical in the sense that any two isomorphic datasets will map to exactly the same representation.
-Part of the algorithm involves assigning canonical labels to every blank node in the dataset, so package servers use this canonical blank node label as fragment identifiers in a `Link` header with `rel="self"` to unambiguously represent packages.
-In most cases, the link target will be `<#c14n0>`, since the package subject will typically be the only blank node in the dataset.

 ## Headers

 This section describes the request and response headers expected of package servers.